afatehpuria787/titanic-disaster/README.md

 No local R or Python setup is needed — everything runs inside containers.

 ---

+## 💾 Step 1: Clone the repo onto your machine.

+---

+## 📊 Step 2: Download the Dataset

+The dataset comes from [Kaggle’s Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic).

+### Download Instructions
+1. Go to the Kaggle Titanic page above.
+2. Scroll down and click **Download All** to get `train.csv` and `test.csv`.
+3. Create a data folder under the src folder in the cloned repo on your machine.
+4. Save the downloaded datasets in the data folder.

+---

-## 🧑‍💻 Running the repo
+## 🧑‍💻 Step 3: Running the repo

 As mentioned above, this repo can be run entirely inside **Docker** containers.
-There are two Docker files, one for Python and one for R. See below for how to build and run the Docker containes for each language.
+There are two Docker files, one for Python and one for R. Clone the GitHub repo onto your Desktop and open the files in your preferred text editor.
+See below for how to build and run the Docker containers for each language in your preferred text editor.

 ---

 ## 🐍 Running the Python Script

+### A. Build the Docker image

 ```bash
 docker build -f Dockerfile-python -t titanic-python .
 ```

-### 2. Build the Docker image
+### B. Build the Docker image

 ```bash
 docker run --rm -it titanic-python